 Jones was convicted of the first three murders and acquitted of the last.

 There were no eyewitnesses to the murders.
 In late December 1992, David Allen Jones was arrested for an unrelated crime.
 A team of detectives interviewed him about the string of serial murders of prostitutes.
 The detectives took Jones to each of the four crimes scenes.
 Jones eventually confessed to all four murders.
-Jones had an IQ of 62, classifying him as mentally retarded.
+Jones had an IQ of 62, classifying him as intellectually disabled.

 The Biological Evidence